Skip to content

 Harry Gregg

 Harry made an emotional account of the disaster on a TV programme entitled ‘Munich Air Disaster: I Was There’ on the National Geographic Channel.
-It features a reunion with Serbian woman Vera Lukić, whom Gregg saved from the wreckage, as well as Vera’s daughter Vesna, at the time a baby.
+It features a reunion with Serbian woman Vera Lukić, whom Gregg saved from the wreckage, and Vera’s daughter Vesna, at the time a baby.

 Unknown to Gregg, Vera was also pregnant at the time of the disaster, so Gregg also rescued another life, that of Vera’s son Zoran Lukić, whom Gregg was shown meeting in the documentary One Life: Munich Air Disaster.
 Harry Gregg is a true pioneer of Irish sport and sums up the spirit of the people here.